 Now you can only log in to your self-hosted blog using your WordPress.com login details.
 And these require a two-factor authentication from your phone.
 The default login has been disabled.

 Two step authentication is by far the best way to stop people trying to brute force their way into your wp-admin dashboard.
 I highly recommend it.

 In the past, I used several different hacks to prevent these attacks such as changing the URL of the default WordPress login page and blocking all IP addresses except my own from trying to login but the two step authentication is a much more elegant solution.

 If you for whatever reason cannot turn on the two-step authentication, this is a decent alternative.

-Jetpack’s Protect monitors all failed login attempts on the network of sites hosted by WordPress.
-It then automatically blocks all these unwanted tries from the rest of the network.
+Jetpack’s Protect is like a web application firewall for your WordPress.
+It monitors all failed login attempts on the network of sites hosted by WordPress.
+It then automatically blocks all these unwanted tries from these bad IP addresses from the rest of the network.

 Automate updates to WordPress and plugins

-Main reason developers release new versions frequently is caused by security vulnerability found in older versions.
+Main reason developers release new versions frequently is caused by security vulnerabilities found in older versions.
 A vast majority of security compromises happen through outdated plugins.

 The most recent versions feature automatic background updates.
 You may find that your secure host updates you to the latest version automatically while you sleep.
 Mine does.

 Themes and plugins automatic updates are possible too since WordPress 5.5 release in August 2020.